-If parents were to gaze around the rows of seating, they might be surprised to learn that about one out of eight of the other parents around them aged 40 to 60 is caring for at least one aging parent, in addition to caring for their minor children.
+If parents were to gaze around the rows of seating, they might be surprised to learn that about one out of eight of the other parents around them aged 40 to 60 is caring for at least one aging parent, as well as caring for their children.

 Share This Infographic On Your Site